electric-sql/pglite/README.md

 PGlite supports the pl/pgsql procedural language extension, this is included and enabled by default.

+PGlite supports the [vector](https://github.com/pgvector/pgvector) language extension, this is included but not enabled by default.

 In future we plan to support additional extensions, see the [roadmap](#roadmap).

 ## ORM support.